DIWesser/School-Mac-Setup/README.md

+I haven't used this since the start of 2018.
+It was pretty handy though.

 # School Mac Setup

 This is a script to setup the Journalism school and Computer Science department Macs to my liking and open what I will use for whatever class I am in.